 Halprin took interpretive dance lessons as a child, and decided early in life that she would pursue a dance career.
 Following her graduation from the University of Wisconsin in 1941, she performed for a few years on Broadway, and then moved to San Francisco, where she founded her own company, the San Francisco Dancers Workshop.
 With the Workshop, she created new pieces that pushed the boundaries of modern dance.
 One famously controversial piece was the 1969 "Parades and Changes," which included a scene where dancers removed their clothes and wrapped themselves in paper.
 Nudity in art would soon become relatively commonplace, but at the time it had never been seen in such a mainstream venue as the Hunter College Playhouse, where the piece premiered.

 By the late 1970s, Halprin was moving in a new direction, using dance as a form of therapy.
 In 1981, she staged a dance "exorcism" on California's Mount Tamalpais, where a serial killer was stalking the trails.
-She has also created works that involve the participation of all those present, and an annual spring ritual, "Circle the Earth: A Planetary Dance for Peace."
-In addition, Halprin works extensively with people with cancer, HIV, and AIDS, especially through two ongoing workshop groups for HIV-positive men and women.
-Although she has been criticized for her devotion to therapeutic work, she remains an influential teacher of dance.
-Those she has mentored include Meredith Monk, Trisha Brown, and Yvonne Rainer.
+She also created works that involve the participation of all those present, and an annual spring ritual, "Circle the Earth: A Planetary Dance for Peace."
+In addition, Halprin worked extensively with people with cancer, HIV, and AIDS, especially through two ongoing workshop groups for HIV-positive men and women.
+Although she was criticized for her devotion to therapeutic work, she remained an influential teacher of dance.
+Those she mentored include Meredith Monk, Trisha Brown, and Yvonne Rainer.

 Sources: Jewish Women in America: An Historical Encyclopedia, pp. 587-588; www.artistswithaids.org/artforms/dance/catalogue/halprin.html; New York Times, June 7, 1997; June 22, 1997; June 25, 1997; August 26, 2001.